georgemirandajr/georgemirandajr/Tutorials/R Studio Snippets.md

 Snippets are fantastic for repetitive or hard-to-remember chunks of code.
 R Studio code snippets give you the ability to quickly repurpose your code as templates.
-You're probably using snippets already because R Studio comes packaged with tons of them.
+You're probably using snippets already because R Studio comes packaged with tons of them (e.g., `library`, `apply` family of functions, `if`).
 I use snippets primarily for inserting custom functions, grouping and summarizing data with dplyr, building get requests, and much more.

 ## Enable Snippets